michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 2.1
+This update includes a brilliant new addition -- Local storage save states.
+Two options have been introduced, to "save game," which writes a bunch of variables to local storage that are retrieved upon reloading the site.
+A second option, to "erase game," deletes the local storage save state to start over.
+I am very proud of accomplishing this feature, and now I can work fully on building out the game content.

 ### Alpha 2.0
 This newest version comes with a big resturcturing.
 The HTML document is now essentially empty, and the creation of the DOM and its elements are all now handled by a javascript file -- the